|Study location||Netherlands, Maastricht|

 Course Duration and Dates

-This is an online one-week course running from the 9th of August until the 13th of August, 2021.
+This is a one-week online course running from the 9th of August until the 13th of August, 2021.
 The courses will be scheduled in Central European Time [CET] so it is possible that some time slots are not ideal for people in certain time zones.
 However, when scheduling the courses, we will try to take into account the different time zones as much as we can.

 Ehnts, Dirk.
 2017.
 Modern Monetary Theory and European Macroeconomics, Abingdon: Routledge (ISBN hardcover and ebook: 978-1-138-65477-8 and 978-1-315-62303-0)